openrails/openrails/Source/Documentation/Manual/driving.rst

    :scale: 90%

-Each type of locomotive uses a different data set, to display.
+The window displays data appropriate to each type of locomotive as follows.

 The Steam locomotive: